 Can I Contribute to a Roth IRA and a 401(k)?

 Yes!
 Not only can you, but you should!
 I recommend you begin by contributing enough to your 401(k) to get the full company match.
-After that, prioritize making the full $5,500 contribution to your Roth IRA every year.
-If you’re able to do both and can save even more, increase your 401(k) contributions with the ultimate goal of maxing it out with an $18,000 annual contribution.
+After that, prioritize making the full contribution to your Roth IRA every year.
+If you’re able to do both and can save even more, increase your 401(k) contributions with the ultimate goal of maxing it out with an $18,500 annual contribution for 2018 (that number is increasing to $19,000 for 2019).

 What are the benefits to contributing to both?
 You’ll get some tax diversification.
 That’s a fancy way of saying that you can withdraw your money from your 401(k) or Roth IRA in such a way that you end up paying lower taxes in retirement.